IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Required

-The Combobox can be marked as required by setting the required property.
+The ComboBox can be marked as required by setting the required property.

 ```html
 <igc-combo required></igc-combo>